jlcarr/particle-simulator/README.md

 Parameters:
 - **N**: The number of particles
 - **dim**: (=2) The dimensionality of the problem
-- **pos**: (N * vec_dim) The positions of each particle
+- **pos**: (N * dim) The positions of each particle
-- **vel**: (N * vec_dim) The velocities of each particle
+- **vel**: (N * dim) The velocities of each particle

 1. Define the initial values for the parameters of the simulation
-2. Shader compute the relative values for pairs are particles
-   1. Relative positions
-   2. Gravitational forces
-   3. Electromagentic forces
+2. Construct the buffers and compile the shader programs
-   3. Collisions
+3. Loop rendering frames
+   1. Physics timestep computations
+      1. Compute the time delta
+      2. Compute classical gravitational and electric impulses (TODO)
+      3. Compute inter-particle collision impulses
+      4. Compute boundary collision impulses
-3. Compute the updates for each particle
+      5. Compute position updates
-   1. Velocity updates
-   2. Position updates
+   2. Draw
-   3. Wall collisions
-4. Draw the particles from their data in texture
+      1. Draw the state report
+      2. Draw the particle positions

 ### Dynamics Computations
 #### N-Body Simulations